justinmahar/react-html-props/README.md

 ### Features include:

-- **🧩 TypeScript types for all HTML element props**
+- **🧩 TypeScript types for all React HTML props**
-  - Easily add types for HTML element props with simple names like `DivProps`.
+  - Easily use types for HTML props with simple names like `DivProps`.
 - **🧠 Easy to remember**
-  - Types start with the HTML element name, so you'll never end up scratching your head.
+  - All types start with the HTML element name, so you'll never end up scratching your head.
 - **👍 Optional types without React ref**
-  - Where needed, use types for props that don't inherit `ref` from `React.DetailedHTMLProps`.
+  - Where needed, use `WithoutRef` types for props that don't inherit `ref` from `React.DetailedHTMLProps`.

 ## Installation